Spain: Landscapes from the Camino de Santiago

 Single Supplement: From $295

-After a delicious included breakfast, travel to Santiago de Compostela Airport for a short flight to Madrid.
+After a delicious included breakfast, travel to Santiago de Compostela Airport (SCQ) for a short flight to Madrid.
 Upon arrival at Madrid Airport, a representative holding a Country Walkers sign will meet you as you exit the baggage claim area.
 Complimentary transportation will be provided to your hotel.

 Your accommodations for the next two nights are at the Radisson Blu Prado, a contemporary boutique hotel ideally located in Madrid’s vibrant Barrio de Las Letras.
 Just steps from the renowned Prado Museum and a short stroll from Retiro Park and Plaza Mayor, this stylish hotel offers a perfect base for exploring the city’s cultural and culinary highlights.